-The emergence and proliferation of the GRT among the far right in recent years presents a paradox when considered alongside public opinion trends on immigration, which have remained largely stable over the past two decades in Western countries (Dennison and Geddes, 2019; Kustov et al, 2021).
-In contrast, the salience of immigration as a public issue has been far more volatile and seemingly driven by rising immigration flows and specific events (Dennison, 2020; Dennison and Kriesi, 2023).
-One explanation for this apparent contradiction is that the spread of the GRT narrative-promoted by populist radical right actors, granted legitimacy by actual increases in immigration, and facilitated by the spread of conspiratorial thinking regarding Covid-19-may be increasing the salience of immigration and activating pre-existing anti-immigration and authoritarian dispositions among segments of the population (Claasen and McLaren, 2021).
+The emergence and spread of the GRT among the far right in recent years presents a paradox when considered alongside public opinion trends on immigration, which have remained largely stable over the past two decades in Western countries (Dennison and Geddes 2019; Kustov, Laaker and Reller 2021).
+In contrast, the salience of immigration as a public issue has been far more volatile and partially driven by rising immigration flows and specific events (Dennison 2020; Dennison and Kriesi 2023).
+One explanation for this apparent contradiction is that the spread of the GRT narrative-promoted by populist radical right actors, granted legitimacy by actual increases in immigration, and facilitated by the spread of conspiratorial thinking regarding Covid-19-may be increasing the salience of immigration and activating pre-existing anti-immigration and authoritarian dispositions among segments of the population (Claassen and McLaren 2021).

-Despite the GRT's potential to shape public debates and political outcomes, there have been few systematic attempts to empirically study belief in this narrative (though see Jedinger et al, 2023).
-This gap is notable given the extensive research on conspiracy mentality in political psychology, which has linked conspiracy beliefs to various political attitudes and behaviours, including those related to immigration (Douglas et al., 2017; Swami et al., 2018; Pellegrini et al. 2017; Walter and Drochon, 2022).
-To address this gap, our explicitly descriptive and exploratory study (see Gerring, 2012) provides the first nationally representative empirical investigation of public belief in the GRT and its associated factors in Germany.
-To that end, we also provide an original conceptualisation and operationalization of the GRT as a narrative with incremental components, ranging from a weak version focused on observed demographic changes to a strong version invoking elite conspiracies and calls for action.
+Despite the GRT's potential to shape public debates and political outcomes, there have been few systematic attempts to empirically study belief in this narrative (though see Jedinger, Masch and Burger 2023).
+This gap is notable given the extensive research on conspiracy mentality in political psychology, which has linked conspiracy beliefs to various political attitudes and behaviors, including those related to immigration (Douglas, Sutton and Cichocka 2017; Pellegrini, Leone and Giacomantonio 2019; Walter and Drochon 2022).
+To address this gap, our explicitly descriptive and exploratory study (see Gerring 2012) provides the first nationally representative empirical investigation of public belief in the GRT and its associated factors in Germany.
+To that end, we also provide an original conceptualization and operationalization of the GRT as a narrative with incremental components, ranging from a weak version focused on observed demographic changes to a strong version invoking elite conspiracies and calls for extra-parliamentary action.